BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/picoCTF_2024.md

 Now, the question is, how do we exfiltrate data with this??

-I mean this was the part where nyself and my teammates got stuck.
+I mean this was the part where myself and my teammates got stuck.
 We thought of webrtc, but then webrtc was disabled on the chromium browser so that wasn't possible.
 We could have used the ```fetch()``` function though but we can't because of the ```connect-src``` in the csp header which limits the domian we connect to or websockets.
 We were stuck here for days trying to bypass csp hehe

 But then we tried something else, how about instead of trying to exfiltrate all the data at once we kind of just check the server for each characters and then we try to make an event happen if the character is present.

-If you are familiar with Blind SQL injection with conditional responses you'll understand what I'm trying to say, for Blind SQL injection you get a response when your query is true.
+If you are familiar with Blind SQL injection with conditional responses you'll understand what I'm saying better, for Blind SQL injection you get a response when your query is true.
 We'll be using the same approach here.

 Lets craft a payload like this